kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

 # Check/Enable/Disable Admin Shares
 - Restart required for changes to take effect!
+- Disabled by default on modern Windows 10 versions to my understanding

 ### Check if admin shares are enabled (AutoShareServer/AutoShareWorkstaiton)
 ```